 The facility will also be a key learning space for Middle School students, particularly for interdisciplinary curriculum such as the IDEAS (Innovation, Design, Engineering, Art and Science) program in Years 7 and 8, and the Flinders Capstone Projects at the culmination of the new ‘Year to RISE’ program in Year 9.

-“Flinders staff visited leading Australian schools and universities, and collaborated with experts in the field of learning space design to create this Design Centre as a world-class facility that champions the Design Thinking Cycle,” Mr Hooper said.
+“Flinders staff visited leading Australian schools and universities, and collaborated with experts in the field of learning space design to create this Infinity Centre as a world-class facility that champions the Design Thinking Cycle,” Mr Hooper said.

 “Design Thinking is woven throughout our Flinders curriculum as it equips students with the vital skills to solve problems and innovate for a better world,” he said.